crate/crate/docs/general/builtins/window-functions.rst

 ``nth_value(arg, number)``
 --------------------------

-Returns the argument value evaluated at row that is the nth row within the window.
-Null is returned if the nth row doesn't exist in the window.
+Returns the argument value :ref:`evaluated <gloss-evaluation>` at row that is the nth row within the window. ``NULL`` is returned if the nth row doesn't exist in the window.

 Its return type is the type of its first argument.